 The White Temple (Wat Rong Khun)

-The temple is actually a privately-owned art exhibit, created by Chalermchai Kositpopat… it definitely is stunning but totally unconventional and a refreshing alternative to many other temples.
+One of the major landmarks in Thailand, the White Temple is actually a privately-owned art exhibit, created by Chalermchai Kositpopat… it definitely is stunning but totally unconventional and a refreshing alternative to many other temples.
 Alongside the main white temple, there are loads of other interesting exhibits and buildings to explore.
-There is an entrance fee of 50 THB (approx. 1.25 GBP).
+There is an entrance fee of 50 THB (1.50 USD/1.25 GBP).

 Location: Pa O Don Chai, Chiang Rai 57000, Thailand